Urzhar District

 Ürjar District (Үржар ауданы) is a district of Abai Region in eastern Kazakhstan, near the border with China.
 The administrative center of the district is the selo of Ürjar.
 Population:

+The name "Urzhar" is believed to derive from the Kazakh word "орыс" (orys), meaning "Russian," and "жар" (zhar), meaning "bank" or "shore."
+This name most likely refers to the historical presence of Russian settlers or traders along the Urzhar River.

 History

 Ancient History

 A stone sarcophagus was found in the region in the year 2013, revealing the remains of a woman which was most likely part of a local ruling family and that presumably lived in the 4th-3rd centuries BC within the area.

 Under the Russian Empire

 The area started to be administrated and settled in an official manner between 1905 and 1915.

 Under the Soviet Union

 The Soviets of Workers' and Soldiers' Deputies first arrived in Urzhar in 1918, during the Russian Civil War, however the area was heavily disputed up until 1920 by the forces of the Russian "White Army".
 After this date, the Soviet Union solidified its control over the area.

 Ürjar District was first established in 1928, at the time of the Kazakh Autonomous Socialist Soviet Republic, It was part of the Semipalatinsk Region.